dario-marvin/ImageProcessing-KernelConvolution/README.md

 </p>

 ## How to compile and execute the files
-### Only tested in Ubuntu 16.04, not tested for other systems or distributions
+#### Only tested in Ubuntu 16.04, not tested for other systems or distributions
 Download the files `image_convolution.py` and `kernel_application.cc` in the same folder where you also have the image you want to process.
 At line 7 of `image_convolution.py` insert the name of your image and choose one of the kernel at lines 22-28.
-Then save your changes and within a terminal run the command
+Then save your changes, open a terminal and run the command
 ```
 python3 image_convolution.py
 ```